Rindhujatreesa/Deep_Learning_Projects/README.md

 # Deep_Learning_Projects
-This is the repository for Deep Learning Projects as a part of Practical Deep Learning Course at UMBC
+This is the repository for Deep Learning Projects.
+I utilized the following Python Libraries for these projects -
+ - Numpy
+ - SciPy
+ - SciKit Learn
+ - Keras
+ - TensorFlow